-- Joseph used the entire proceeds of the Lawrence estate to acquire Times & Seasons.
+- Smith used the entire proceeds of the Lawrence estate to acquire Times & Seasons.
 John Taylor and Wilford Woodruff are appointed editors of the paper under Joseph’s supervision.
-In May of the coming year, Joseph secretly married both Lawrence sisters while they resided in his home under his guardianship and care.
+In May of the coming year, Smith secretly married both Lawrence sisters while they resided in his home under his guardianship and care.

-- April 1842 – Joseph marries Marinda Nancy Johnson Hyde while she is living with Willard Richards.
+- April 1842 – Smith marries Marinda Nancy Johnson Hyde while she is living with Willard Richards.
 Her legal husband remains on an overseas mission, unaware.

-- April 9, 1842 – During the funeral of Ephraim Marks, Marinda engages teenage Nancy Rigdon on Joseph’s behalf, informing her that he desires to talk with her in private.
+- April 9, 1842 – During the funeral of Ephraim Marks, Marinda engages teenage Nancy Rigdon on Smith’s behalf, informing her that he desires to talk with her in private.
 During the arranged encounter, Smith unsuccessfully propositions Nancy to become his plural wife.

 - Sunstone: I Could Love Them All, Devery S. Anderson